 Let’s try something simple first.
 Click on the Wi-Fi icon in the taskbar on your laptop.
 Then right-click on the name of the iPhone hotspot and select Forget.

 Your computer will remove all files and settings for that network.
 Click on the Wi-Fi name and connect by entering the password like you did the first time.

 I recommend restarting devices because it works often.
 Try restarting your iPhone as well as your Windows 10 laptop.
 Once both the devices reboot, try connecting with the hotspot again.

 To take things one step further, change the hotspot password on the iPhone.
 To do this, tap on Settings and select Personal Hotspot.
-Tap on Wi-Fi Password, change your password and hit Save.
+Tap on Wi-Fi Password, change your password, and hit Save.
 Set a strong password.
-Try not to use an easy password like I did — it was for illustrative purposes only.
+Try not to use an easy password as I did — it was for illustrative purposes only.

 3. Upgrade Windows 10 and iOS